 Produce, import or sell, for example toys, furniture, metal goods, clothing, electrical equipments or other articles?
 REACH regulation also control the use of substances in articles.
 Under REACH each producer, importer and supplier of articles bears responsibility for ensuring the safe use of the articles he places on the EU market.
 We ensure, that your products meet all REACH requirements.

-- Consultation service in the field of chemical safety of articles.
+- Consultation services in the field of market surveilance.

-- Analyzes of obligations under relevant national legislation.
+- Analyzes of obligations under relevant national / European legislation.